adamallo/tutorialCellPhy/index.md

 </details>

 For you convenience, CellPhy also provides a script called _support-map.R_ for plotting the support tree.
 Feel free to try to generate a pdf and svg figures.

+### Extra time?

+If you have extra time, follow the tutorial distributed with CellPhy _../doc/CellPhy-Tutorial.pdf_ to map mutations to the phylogenetic tree.

 <!--